-Exclusions: PSY 333H, UNI 470H
+Exclusions: PSY 333H, UNI 470H Prerequisites: KPE 120H, KPE 162H Three lecture hours per week.

-Prerequisites: KPE 120H/PHE 106H/PHE 200H, KPE 162H/ PHE 113H, PSY 100H/PSY 100Y

 ❖ KPE 425H Sport Injury Research and Prevention

 With the increasing interest in physical activity and sports for health, comes an increasing interest for safety in physical activity and sports.
 In the coming years more research efforts within this field, including a higher demand for evidence on injury prevention and treatment, can be expected.
 This course will introduce the concepts and methods in injury research and the science of injury prevention.
 Measures to prevent injuries do not stand by themselves and should be the result of a series of steps that form a sequence of prevention.
 The course will cover theoretical, methodological and technical issues in injury surveillance, descriptive and analytical studies of injury etiology, measurements of injury and outcomes, implementation and evaluation of interventions, and approaches to injury prevention.
 The intention of the course is to provide students with a solid and comprehensive background on methods employed in sportsinjury research and prevention and to explore key methodological issues and the effect of employed methodology on interpretations of study results.
 The course content has been designed to prepare students for the responsibilities they acquire when entering an academic, research, sport, or health care setting.